 I read a tweet by Vaughan Fleischfresser about one of the very prominent American composer, conductor, and speaker knew for his choral, orchestral and wind ensemble music Eric Whitacre expressing how important music is in an interview about music education; that’s why I thought to write about the importance of music to humans because music is the soul of every human and it really can change the world.

 One of the great things about music is that it opens a new experience and connects the listener to the passion in which the music was composed of.
 It gives listeners an intimate experience of the hidden expressions in the music piece; it is undefined of the diversity but brings closeness regardless of who you are or where you’re from.
+Visit Fiddlersguide for tips on how to improve your violin skills.

 Although most people have their own preference for the type of music they enjoy listening to, we all can agree that music brings the world together.
 The tunes are an important part of life with expressing ourselves as human beings.
 It makes it easier to relate to other diversified cultures far distant from ours by appreciating the art music.